The eccentricity distribution of wide binaries and their individual measurements: Measuring eccentricity for Gaia wide binaries

 If a wide binary has an unresolved companion and forms a hierarchical triple, in principle our method measures the eccentricity of the outer orbit if the measured proper motions reflect the motion of the barycenter of the unresolved system.
 However, the presence of an unresolved companion can affect the observed proper motions by the inner orbital motion, which strongly depends on the flux ratios and therefore mass ratios \citep{Belokurov2020}.
 This effect tends to randomize the observed $v$-$r$ angles and produce a uniform $v$-$r$ distribution, mimicking the thermal eccentricity distribution.
 Although about half of the wide pairs may be hierarchical triples \citep{Moe2021binaryplanet}, we estimate that only 20-30\% of wide pairs at $10^4$\,AU have inner orbits with relevant semi-major axes and mass ratios to affect the observed proper motions, and the effect is weaker for binaries with smaller separations.
 Furthermore, this effect cannot explain the observed superthermal eccentricity distribution.
 Therefore, we do not expect the effect of unresolved companions to be important in our main results.

 To summarize, in this section we discuss several possible systematics, including the contamination from chance-alignment pairs, projection effects, the SNR criterion on the proper motion difference, and the presence of unresolved companions.
-The most important effect is from the SNR criterion on the proper motion difference which makes the inferred eccentricity distribution less eccentric at larger binary separations, but this effect is negligible for $\alpha$ close to 1.
+The most important effect is from the SNR criterion on the proper motion difference which affects non-thermal eccentricity distributions at large binary separations, but this effect does not change our main conclusions.
 Therefore, we consider our results robust over these possible systematics.